-Figure 2 displays the two point correlation functions as a function of r for model (a),(e) and (f).
-Each 4 models which have the same pore size distribution, have similar two point correlation function.
-For large r, the two point correlation functions are fluctuated around φ^2 .
-The two point correlation function $S_2(r)$ for images which has the same pore size distribution are nearly indistinguishable at small r, but distinguishable at large r except for model (e) through (f).
+Figure 2 displays the two point correlation functions as a function of r for model (a) and (b), (e) and (f) and (i) and (i).
+Each four models which have the same pore size distribution, have similar trend of two point correlation function.
+For large r, the two point correlation functions are fluctuated around $\phi^2$ .
+The two point correlation function $S_2(r)$ for images which has the same pore size distribution are nearly indistinguishable at small r, but distinguishable at large r except for model (i) through (l).
 Figure 2 show that, $S_2(r)$ can distinguish models that have different kind of pore size distributions.
 If we look closely to figure 2, we can identify the curve bends of $S_2(r)$ at small r.
 In these cases the number of bends is equal to number of pore size.
 These bends are easily observed because of the square-shape of pores.
-For rounder-shape of pores it will result smoother two point correlation functions.
-As we mention earlier that, two point correlation function is very useful for characterize microgeometry and estimate several important properties such as porosity, specific surface area (s) and hydraulic diameter (D_H).
+For rounder-shape of pores, the point correlation function is smoother.

+As we mention earlier that, two point correlation function is very useful for characterize microgeometry and estimate several important properties such as porosity, specific surface area (s) and hydraulic diameter $(D_H)$ .
 Table 1 list pore parameters estimated from two point correlation function for all models of figure 1.
 The porosities estimated using the correlation functions agree with the calculated porosities.
-The estimated mean pore diameter (r_c) generally agree with average (mean) side length of pores (L).
+The estimated mean pore diameter $(r_c)$ generally agree with average (mean) side length of pores ( $\overline{L}$ ).
 The deviation is large for wider spectrum of pore size distribution.
-Even though model (a) through (h) have wider spectrum of pore size distribution, but the number of larger pore sizes are less extremely than smaller ones, resulting average of side length (L) of the models are near 1.
-Since model (e) and (f) have a collection of pores which uniform in size, the estimated mean pore diameter ($\rm r_c)$ has almost the same value with average of side length

-(L).
-The hydraulic diameters (D_H) for all models are larger than estimated pore diameters (r_c) . it is consequences of equation (6).
-Blair et.al[3] used higher magnification images for determining the image specific-surface area because determining $S_2(0)$ from high magnification images is not accurate due to poor statistical sampling of the total pore space, resulting diameter hydraulic (D_H) of their samples generally smaller than estimated mean pore diameter (r_c) .
+Even though model (a) through (h) have wider spectrum of pore size distribution, but the number of larger pore sizes are less extremely than smaller ones, resulting average of side length ( $\overline{L}$ ) of the models are near 1.
+Since model (e) and (f) have a collection of pores which uniform in size, the estimated mean pore diameter $(r_c)$ has almost the same value with average of side length ( $\overline{L}$ ).
+The hydraulic diameters ( $D_H$ ) for all models are larger than estimated pore diameters $(r_c)$ . it is consequences of equation (6).
+Blair et.al[3] used higher magnification images for determining the image specific-surface area because determining $S_2(0)$ from high magnification images is not accurate due to poor statistical sampling of the total pore space, resulting diameter hydraulic ( $D_H$ ) of their samples generally smaller than estimated mean pore diameter ( $r_c$ ).

 Although each four models with the same pore size distributions have different spatial distributions, their graphical of two point correlation functions are having almost the same trend.
-The estimated parameters such as porosity, specific surface area, mean pore diameter (r_c) and hydraulic diameter (D_H) generally almost have the same value.
-From this facts, we infer that the spatial distribution of porous media in these cases have no significant influence to parameters such as specific surface area mean pore diameter (r_c) and hydraulic diameter (D_H).
+The estimated parameters such as porosity, specific surface area, mean pore diameter $(r_c)$ and hydraulic diameter $(D_H)$ generally almost have the same value.
+From this facts, we infer that the spatial distribution of porous media in these cases have no significant influence to parameters such as specific surface area mean pore diameter $(r_c)$ and hydraulic diameter $(D_H)$ .

-Local porosity distributions $\mu(\phi; L)$ are calculated using equation (9) for several measurement cells with side length L = 5 and L=70 pixels.
-Each four models which have the same pore size distribution, have also similar local porosity distributions.
-Figure 3 shows that local porosity distributions are generally concentrated at origin and at 1 for small L and around $\overline{\phi}$ for large L. From equation (11), we found that all image of figure 1 is found to be homogeneous.
+Local porosity distributions $\mu(\phi; L)$ are calculated using equation (12) for several measurement cells with side length L = 5 and L=70 pixels.
+Each four models which have the same pore size distribution, have also similar local porosity distribution.
+Figure 3 shows that local porosity distributions are generally concentrated at origin and at 1 for small L and around $\overline{\phi}$ for large L. From equation (14), we found that all image of figure 1 is found to be homogeneous.
 Local porosity distribution of the models (model (a) to (h)) which have wider spectrum of pore size distribution generally more fluctuated than the models which have only one pore size (model (i) through (l)).